quzo81814351/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a large task, take the time to plan out the steps you needto take and the resources you will need.
 Having a clear plan will prevent you from getting lost in the code or running into roadblocks that could delay your progress.
  - 30 --------
 Lastly, staying organized is essential for maintaining a clean and efficient codebase.
 Use version control systems like Git to track your changes and collaborate with others.
 Keep your code clean, organized,and well-documented to make it easier for you and others to understand and maintain.
 Remember, good programming practices lead to better, more maintainable code, which can save you time and headaches down the road.

+# 2024-02-21
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear, concise solutions that minimize complexity.
+Remember that code is read far more often than it's written, so make it readable and maintainable.
+Always keep in mind that the best code is the code that doesn't need to exist.
+Optimize for clarity and only introduce complexity when absolutely necessary."

+"Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' — Donald Knuth.
+Focus on writing correct, understandable code first.
+Only optimize after you have identified bottlenecks through profiling, not based on assumptions or hunches."